netdata/blog/content/posts/edge-monitoring-netdata.md

 Even without configuration, Netdata only needs 1% CPU utilization on a single CPU, 25MB of RAM, and no storage to collect thousands of metrics with real-time granularity.
 While others are capable of collecting metrics every 10 seconds, or even less frequently, Netdata has 1 second of granularity, meaning sysadmins will never miss essential information about an ongoing anomaly.

-That low utilization means Netdata can run, and collect thousands of metrics, on even the lowest-power edge devices.
+That low utilization means Netdata can run and collect thousands of metrics on even the lowest-power edge devices.

-Because Netdata is distributed by design, there's no need to stream or centralize any of the edge monitoring data to perform analysis.
-If a Netdata agent detects anomalous sensor data, it will instantly trigger an alarm without needing to stream or process data in a centralized location.
+Because Netdata is distributed by design and is capable of triggering its own alarms based on real-time data, there is no need to stream data or centralize analysis in a cloud computing environment.

 ### How (and how quickly) can we respond to that analysis?

 Netdata is more than just distributed—it's customizable to a variety of IoT use cases and the growing needs for edge monitoring.

-For example, hundreds or thousands of distributed Netdata nodes can stream metrics to a single database to make sure engineers have all the diagnostic information they need to resolve slowdowns or anomalies.
+For example, hundreds or thousands of distributed Netdata nodes can stream metrics to a single database to ensure engineers have all the diagnostic information they need to resolve slowdowns or anomalies.
 Sysadmins can use a single [custom dashboard](https://docs.netdata.cloud/web/gui/custom/) to see the real-time health and performance of all edge devices in one place.

 Here's an example of how Netdata can monitor ephemeral nodes—it's not hard to see how this setup would work nicely with IoT devices, too:

 {{< figure src="/img/netdata-no-brainer_auto-scaling.png" alt="A diagram showing how Netdata can monitor an auto-scaling infrastructure with ephemeral nodes" position="center" style="border-radius: 8px;" caption="An example of using Netdata's distributed nature to monitor an infrastructure of ephemeral nodes.
 Just replace 'ephemeral' with 'edge' to see how it can help with edge monitoring!" captionPosition="center" >}}

 Even in a setup like this, a distributed edge monitoring solution like Netdata allows for *self-healing* infrastructures.
-Edge devices capable of collecting data, analyzing it, and responding with pre-configured fixes can repair networks without human intervention in many cases.
+Edge devices capable of collecting data, analyzing it, and responding with pre-configured fixes can repair networks without any human intervention.
 That means shorter outages and fewer technicians rushing on-site to deploy fixes the network itself could have deployed automatically and remotely.

 Or, enterprises can leverage Netdata Cloud ([see our announcement post for more](https://blog.netdata.cloud/posts/netdata-cloud-announcement/)) to create a single source of truth for an entire decentralized infrastructure of edge devices running Netdata.

 ### How much will this cost?

-Let's put it this way: The hardware will cost ∞ more than Netdata.
+Let's put it this way: The hardware will cost ∞ more than Netdata itself.

 Netdata's monitoring agent is completely free and open-source, even for enterprises.
 Personal, small- to medium-sized businesses, and enterprises can install Netdata on thousands of edge devices without spending a penny.
-We don't even ask for a donation—a [star on our GitHub repository](https://github.com/netdata/netdata/blob/master/CONTRIBUTING.md#give-netdata-a-github-star) will do.
+We don't even ask for a donation—a [star on our GitHub repository](https://github.com/netdata/netdata/blob/master/CONTRIBUTING.md#give-netdata-a-github-star) will do just fine.

-In the future, we'll be building out Netdata Cloud with [enterprise-focused, paid features](https://blog.netdata.cloud/posts/netdata-cloud-announcement/#what-features-will-netdata-cloud-offer) that might bring some cost to large enterprises that need much more sophisticated capabilities than the average Netdata user.
+In the future, we'll be building out Netdata Cloud with [enterprise-focused, paid features](https://blog.netdata.cloud/posts/netdata-cloud-announcement/#what-features-will-netdata-cloud-offer) that would empower large enterprises with sophisticated needs with additional features at some cost.

 ## The future of real-time health and performance monitoring... on the edge

 Dumb devices are becoming obsolete, and edge computing is the future of networks.
-By combining collection *and* analysis in a single device, system administrators will have an alternative to centralizing large volumes of data from thousands of remote devices and hoping their cloud has enough computing power to react fast enough during anomalies or outages.
+By combining collection *and* analysis in a single device, system administrators will have an alternative to centralizing large volumes of data from thousands of remote devices.
+No more hoping their cloud has enough computing power to react fast enough during anomalies or outages.

 We think we're building the best distributed edge monitoring solution for networks of pretty much any size, but we wouldn't be in this industry if it weren't fast-moving and highly competitive.
 We'll have to work hard and consistently innovate to stay in the game.

 If you'd like to help us build that future, send us an email at [info@netdata.cloud](mailto:info@netdata.cloud) for more information about open positions, or get your hands dirty right away by reading our [contributor documentation](https://github.com/netdata/netdata/blob/master/CONTRIBUTING.md).
-We got this far thanks to our fantastic community, and we still have a lot to gain from the wisdom of developers, system administrators, and DevOps engineers who do this work day in and day out.
+We got this far thanks to our fantastic community, and we still have a lot to gain from the wisdom of developers, system administrators, and DevOps engineers who do this essential work day in and day out.